 ‘Who in this world can speak for nature and the spiritual energy that creates and flows through all life? … If we return to spiritual harmony and live from our hearts we can experience a paradise in this world.’ ~ Hopi prophesy ~

 It is important for the works to connect with the personal, interacting with its place and as a focal point.
-At their best they inspire connection to the truth of the self.
+At their best they inspire connection to the truth of Nature and the self.

-"I care about the environment so try to limit the firing to once only.
-I use a variety of clays for their ability to express organic beauty; they represent the natural world and personal evolution".
+"I care about the environment so try to limit the use of firings.
+I almost always use porcelain or white clay for its ability to express organic beauty; clay for me purely represents the natural world and personal evolution".

-I use bold yet simple forms to frame clay's natural qualities; light enhances the surface flaws and physicality of the crackled surface that comes from the layering process.
+I use simple forms to frame clay's natural qualities; light enhances the surface flaws and physicality of the often crackled surface that comes from a personal layering process.

-I aim to engage the viewer with the delicacy, strength and responsiveness of different clays, evidence of clay's intimate memory.
+I aim to engage the viewer with the delicacy, strength and responsiveness of clay, evidence of its intimate memory.